 Then in 1991, in spite of being essentially the poster girl for a healthy lifestyle, I suddenly got very, very sick.
 My immune system stopped working and every time a cold went around the office, I would catch it hard and end up with pneumonia.
 I had lots of doctor appointments and missed some work.
 When I had used up my 7 allotted sick days I was told I could not miss any more work.
 With the next bout of pneumonia I missed another day, and upon returning from the doctor’s office my boss said I was fired.
 However, they could not technically fire me because the doctor had placed me on Disability for a diagnosis of CFIDS (Chronic Fatigue Immune Dysfunction Syndrome – an “incurable illness” according to mainstream medicine).

 But, I didn’t want to be Disabled.
 So, while living with friends, I went back to school via correspondence and got certified in Medical Transcription, a job that I could do from home.
-I passed exams with flying colors and was soon employed.
+I passed exams with flying colors and was soon employed as a Medical Language Specialist.
 At that time, fresh out of school with no experience, I made about $35/hour.
 I was able to pay my bills working just 4 hours a day, but by 1994 even that became too much and the doctors told me, “You will never work again.
 We are going to put you on SSDI.”

 I moved to Florida to be near family and my SSDI was turned down by the State even though it had been preliminarily approved in California.
 I got an attorney and went through the grueling 3-stage process and was still denied SSDI.
 I went to HRS to apply for welfare.
 Seeing the other people in line – ladies in very smart outfits with beautiful jewelry, hair and nails – I felt I was in the right place, as obviously Florida was generous with welfare.
 But when I got to the window the clerk asked me, “Do you have children?”
 “No,” I said.
 “Then we can’t help you,” she said.
 “There is no welfare for adults.
 That is why it’s called ‘Aid to Families with Dependent Children.’
 Next!”
 Yes, I fully admit that was MY fault.
 I chose to use birth control so as not to have children, thereby making myself ineligible for welfare benefits.